-In our 2017/18 audit plan we assessed your operations to identify significant issues that might have a financial statements consequence.
+In our 2018/19 audit plan we assessed your operations to identify significant issues that might have a financial statements consequence.
 We confirmed this risk assessment as part of our audit work.
-We provide an update on each of the risks identified later in this section.
-2 the control We assessed the effectiveness of your key financial system controls that prevent and detect material fraud and error.
-We found that the financial controls on which we seek to place reliance are operating effectively.
-We reviewed work undertaken by your internal auditors, in accordance with ISA 610 and used the findings to inform our work.
-3 client request We produced the PBC to summarise the working papers and evidence we ask you to collate as part of the preparation of the financial statements.
+We provide an update on each of the risks identified later in this section. the control We assessed the effectiveness of your key financial system controls that prevent and detect material fraud and error.
+We found that the financial controls on w hich we seek to place reliance are operating effectively.
+We reviewed work undertaken by internal audit in accordance with ISA 610 and used the findings to inform our work. client request We produced the PBC to summarise the working papers and evidence we ask you to collate as part of the preparation of the financial statements.
 We discussed and tailored our request with the Chief Accountant and this was issued as a final document to the finance team.
 We are pleased to report that this has resulted in good-quality working papers with clear audit trails.

-4. Accounting We work with you to understand changes to accounting standards and other technical issues.
-For 2017/18 these changes related to: standards Updates to the presentation of the Comprehensive Income and Expenditure Statement and the Movements in Reserves Statement and the introduction of the new Expenditure and Funding Analysis; Amended guidance on the Annual Governance Statement.
+4 We work with you to understand changes to accounting standards and other technical issues.
+For 2018/19 the key changes related to the implementation of IFRS 9 and 15.
 There were no issues arising from these changes that we need to report to you.

-5. Accounts Production We received complete draft accounts for all three Committees on 23 July 2018.
-The accounting policies, accounting estimates and financial statement disclosures are in line with the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom 2017/18.
+5. Accounts production We received complete draft financial statements for all three Committees on 15 July 2019.
+The accounting policies, accounting estimates and financial statement disclosures are in line with the requirements of the Code of Practice on Local Authority Accounting in the United Kingdom 2018/19.
 We thank Finance for their cooperation throughout the visit which allowed the audit to progress and complete within the allocated timeframe.
 6. Testing We have summarised the findings from our testing of significant risks and areas of judgement in the financial statements on the following pages.
 During the audit we identified only minor presentational issues which have been adjusted.
 7. Representations You are required to provide us with representations on specific matters such as your going concern assertion and whether the transactions in the accounts are legal and unaffected by fraud.
-We provided a draft of this representation letter to the Chief Accountant on 5 September 2018.
+We provided a draft of this representation letter to the Chief Accountant on 6 September 2019.
 We draw attention to the requirement in our representation letter for you to confirm to us that you have disclosed all relevant related parties to us.
 We are not seeking any specific management representations beyond those considered as standard.